intel/llvm/sycl/doc/design/GroupSort.md

 # Group sort algorithm

-Group sorting algorithms are needed to sort data without calling additional kernels They are described by SYCL 2020 Extension specification:
+Group sorting algorithms are needed to sort data without calling additional kernels.
+They are described by SYCL 2020 Extension specification:
 [direct link to the specification's extension][group_sort_spec].